Annona reticulata: Cultivation

 Seeds can be propagated.
 Other techniques for cultivation are grafting and budding.
 The tree produces 45 kg of fruits per year.
 In Asia, the season lasts from July to September, and in the Caribbean, it runs from February to April.
+Annona reticulata can take 2-3 years from planting time to harvest.

 Uses

 Food

 Custard apple can be eaten raw, out of hand as a fresh fruit.
 It is not as popular as the sugar apple or the cherimoya.
 It can also be prepared as juices, ice-cream or puddings.
 In India, it is cooked into a sauce.

 Propagation

 A. reticulata may be grown in home gardens, even though it may not be as popular as the sugar apple (A. squamosa).
 It has value as rootstock for superior Annona species, such as the sugar apple, especially under humid conditions.
 It is also a genetic resource for hybridization.

 Other

 The leaves and the branches can be used for tanning as they contain blue pigments.
 Wrappers, ornaments and hats can be made from the inner bark.
-The wood is soft and can be used to make utensiles, even though, it is weak and of bad quality.
+The wood is soft and can be used to make utensils, even though, it is weak and of bad quality.